PratikFandade/Anonymous-Chat-App/README.md

 npm run dev-start
 ```

-For Server, just run the following commands to run the react application
+For Client, just run the following commands to run the react application
 ```bash
 cd client
 npm start